hyperledger/indy-node/docs/transactions.md

 - `did` (base58-encoded string):

     Target Node's DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the transaction submitter (Steward's DID).
+    It differs from `from` metadata field, where `from` is the DID of the transaction submitter (Steward's DID).

-    *Example*: `submitterDid` is a DID of a Steward creating a new Node, and `did` is the DID of this Node.
+    *Example*: `from` is a DID of a Steward creating a new Node, and `did` is the DID of this Node.

 - `verkey` (base58-encoded string; optional):